ucanfil/slotMachine/README.md

   * At the very last row of pay-table, the total balance locates.
 Users can specify a balance within 0-5000.
 In case of an invalid input, there is a warning text appears below part of the page.
   * Under the reels users will see "game mode" area.
 From there, positions and symbols can be set as wished.
   * Simulation has spin and payoff sounds.
 Make sure your sound is on.
+  * Animation speed can be adjusted among three levels: slow, normal and fast.

 ## Built With